 What is the Cancellation Policy?

 Our classes are planned for a limited number of students.
-For this reason we regret that fees are not refundable once a course has started and that no partial refund can be granted for classes not attended.
-Knightsbridge Fencing Club cannot accept any responsibility for unforeseen changes in students' circumstances that may prevent attendance.
+For this reason, we regret that fees are not refundable once the term has started and that no refund can be granted for classes not attended.
+Knightsbridge Fencing Club cannot accept any responsibility for unforeseen changes that may prevent attendance.

 What age can you start to fence?